 About the MoReLife Research Initiative

-Our scientific challenge for the future is to provide complete descriptions of cell signaling pathways that pinpoint targets for intervention.
+Our scientific challenge for the future is to contribute to complete descriptions of cell signaling pathways that pinpoint targets for intervention.
 To reach this goal, we take a holistic approach to integrate the molecular and systems levels to encompass a hierarchy of complexity from molecules to intact tissue.
-The initial focus is on host-pathogen interactions, immune regulation and tissue remodeling, which are areas of wide relevance for healt h and disease.
-In addition, we define four technology areas that are essential for solving the medical research problems:
+We define four technology areas that are essential for solving the medical research problems:

 New network of Swedish protein production facilities